Ice Trail

-The ice route covers the history of natural ice production, which developed in the Montagna Pistoiese region between the end of the eighteenth century and the early 1900s, its main axis being located in the Valle del Reno.
+The Ice Trail covers the history of natural ice production, which developed in the Pistoia Mountains region between the end of the eighteenth century and the early 1900s, its main axis being located in the Reno Valley.

 This route has been part of the Ecomuseo since its inauguration in 1988.